raphael/linux-samus/README.md

 Next it's a good idea to make sure that the internal card driver always uses slot 0 in Alsa so that any PulseAudio configuration done later can reliably address the card.
-This is done by adding a `.conf' file in `/etc/modprobe.d` containing the following line:
+This is done by adding a `.conf` file in `/etc/modprobe.d` containing the following line:
 ```
 options snd slots=snd_soc_sst_bdw_rt5677_mach,snd-hda-intel